wesnick/bikeshed/docs/project.md

 ## Frontend

-This application is a singleton intended for local use.
+- This application is a singleton intended for local use.
 The goal is for it to be a SPA-like application, but managing only a single session.
-There will only ever be a single instance of the server and a lone user.
+- There will only ever be a single instance of the server and a lone user.
 So the app state is global state.
+- When creating form, use the html extension form-json, ie `<form hx-ext="form-json">`

 ### Javascript